yozik04/vallox_websocket_api/README.md

 Your ventilation unit should be connected to LAN.

-Code will use websockets API that Valox own web interface uses.
+Code will use websockets API that Valox's own web interface uses.

 ## Supported units